-Laura Jansen, Grants and Program Manager, Laura Jansen has been in the nonprofit sector her entire career.
-She began her work life as box office manager and children’s theatre producer at Moraine Valley Community College and continued working in the arts at Steppenwolf Theatre Company, Urban Gateways, and Alabama Shakespeare Festival.
-For the past 18 years, Laura has been consulting with nonprofits and small foundations that work in the arts, education, youth development, homelessness/housing, and marginalized populations.
+Laura Jansen, Director of Programs and Operations, began her career as box office manager and children’s theatre producer at Moraine Valley Community College and continued working in the arts at Steppenwolf Theatre Company, Urban Gateways, and Alabama Shakespeare Festival.
+Laura spent 20 years consulting with nonprofits and small foundations that work in the arts, education, youth development, homelessness/housing, and marginalized populations.
 Laura holds a bachelor’s degree magna cum laude from Ball State University and a master’s degree from University of Alabama.
-She lives in Chicago with her husband, stepson, dog, and a hermit crab.
+She lives in Chicago with her husband, stepson, two dogs, and a hermit crab.

 Pamela Stillwell, Executive Assistant, has worked with Denis Pierce for over a decade at his law firm in Chicago.
 New to the Foundation’s programs, workshops and capacity building, and sector wide grantmaking, she primarily supports the Foundation’s missions and goals behind the scenes.
 She is a member of the Chicago Women in Philanthropy, has worked with All Chicago’s Ambassadors, and attends numerous webinars and zooms in the area of family giving and homelesness.
 A graduate of Pennsylvania State University, she resides in Fort Lauderdale and Chicago and shares time with her son’s family, daughter and life long friends.